Day four

 Mystery Museum Science

 Click or tap the icon for a day four pdf of the science guide that you can view online or print.
-The guide will lead you through revealing beautiful patterns in milk and a surprising element in cereal and includes a daily guiding question, learning objectives, a supplies list, at least two science experiments for each day including instructions, and questions to ask the kids while you're exploring together.
+The guide will lead you through revealing beautiful patterns in milk and a surprising element in cereal.

 Food is Fantastic